cpp-testing/GUnit/README.md

 > "If you liked it then you should have put a test on it", Beyonce rule

 ## GUnit
-> Towards Painless Testing with GoogleTest and GoogleMock...
+> Towards Painless Testing with GoogleTest and GoogleMock.

 ## [GoogleTest](https://github.com/google/googletest)
 * (+) Widely used